 - 2 large portobello mushrooms (about 6 ounces), cut into chunks

 - 1 medium carrot, cut into chunks

 - 2 large eggs, lightly beaten

 - 1-1/4 pounds ground beef

 - 2 tablespoons brown sugar

 - 3 tablespoons butter

-- In a large microwave-safe bowl, combine potatoes and 1 cup beef stock.
+- In a large microwave-safe bowl, combine potatoes and 1 cup stock.
 Microwave, covered, on high just until softened, 12-15 minutes.
-Transfer potato mixture to a 6-qt. slow cooker.
+Transfer mixture to a 6-qt. slow cooker.
 Combine bread and remaining stock in a large bowl; let stand until liquid is absorbed.

 - Meanwhile, pulse mushrooms, onion, carrot, celery and garlic in a food processor until finely chopped.
 Add vegetable mixture, eggs, beef, pork, Worcestershire sauce, 1-1/4 teaspoons salt and 3/4 teaspoon pepper to bread mixture; mix lightly but thoroughly.
 Place meat mixture on an 18x12-in. piece of heavy-duty foil; shape into a 10x6-in. oval loaf.
 Lifting with foil, place in slow cooker on top of potatoes; press foil up sides and over edges of slow cooker, creating a bowl to contain meat loaf juices.
 Mix together glaze ingredients; spread over loaf.

 - Cook, covered, on low until a thermometer reads 160°, 4-5 hours.
 Using a turkey baster, remove and discard liquid contained in foil; lifting with foil, remove meat loaf to a platter (or carefully remove meat loaf using foil, draining liquid into a small bowl).
 Let stand 10 minutes before cutting.